´ºÃÎÖ±²¥

 About Jon Santiago

-Physician Leader and Public Servant
+Physician and Public Servant

 Jon Santiago, MD, MPH, is an emergency medicine physician, U.S. Army Veteran, and civic leader serving as Massachusetts’ first Secretary of the Executive Office of Veterans Services.
 In this cabinet role, which was established through 2022 legislation, he oversees benefits, facilities, and programs for more than 270,000 veterans across the Commonwealth.
 His work aims to address systemic challenges, restore trust, and ensure high-quality, equitable care for veterans statewide.
 A mission-driven public servant, he is deeply committed to improving the social determinants of health through both his clinical practice at Boston Medical Center and evidence-based policymaking.